Consistency and Accuracy of CelebA Attribute Values: Discussion and Conclusions

 To assess the impact of our cleaned attribute values for learning a model, we compare accuracy of four algorithms trained using our cleaned versus the original attribute values.
 For all four algorithms, the model learned using cleaned values achieves higher accuracy than the state-of-the-art for models using the original data.
 Our implementation of the MOON algorithm achieves 95.49\% accuracy using the cleaned dataset.
 Even more than the difference in accuracy levels achieved, comparing the Score-CAM heatmaps convincingly shows that the model learned using cleaned data is fundamentally better aligned with the attribute being classified.

 Our results suggest that facial attribute classification research will benefit from datasets with higher quality meta-data.
 At the least, research datasets should come with a description of the level accuracy that can be expected in its attribute values.
 It may also be important, for multi-attribute classification, to allow for different subsets of attributes to be used from different images, in order to accommodate occlusion of different parts of the face in different images.
-We are currently analyzing the attributes related to facial hair (no\_beard, mustache, ...), and creating a cleaned version of these attributes.
 The CelebA dataset has been foundational for research in face attribute classification, and now potentially spurs new directions.